Yves Saint Laurent (designer): The House of Dior 1955-1960

-In 1960, Saint Laurent was conscripted to serve in the French Army during the Algerian War.

-Saint Laurent was in the military for 20 days before the stress of hazing by fellow soldiers led to him being admitted to a military hospital.
+In August 1960, during the Algerian War, Saint Laurent was called for his compulsory military service.
+He was in the ranks for 19 days before the stress of hazing by fellow soldiers led to him being admitted to a military hospital.
 There he received news that he had been fired from Dior and replaced by Marc Bohan.
-This exacerbated his condition, and he was transferred to Val-de-Grâce military hospital, where he was given large doses of sedatives and psychoactive drugs and subjected to electroshock therapy.
-Saint Laurent himself traced the origin of both his mental problems and his drug addictions to this time in hospital.
+This exacerbated Saint Laurent's nervous condition, and he was transferred to Val-de-Grâce military hospital, where he was given psychoactive drugs and subjected to electroshock therapy; he would later trace this as the beginning of his mental problems and addictions.
+His lover, the art dealer Pierre Bergé, arranged for his release and took him home to recover.
+Saint Laurent sued Dior for breach of contract and won the equivalent of $135,000.
+US.
+With that, and an investment from the American businessman J. Mack Robinson and the cosmetics company Charles of the Ritz, among others, the pair was able to establish Saint Laurent's own house, Yves Saint Laurent, or YSL.